denjn5/denjn5.github.io/_posts/2017-7-7-Tutorials-And.md

 ---
 layout: post
-title: Tutorials And...
+title: Tutorials & [well, that may be it]
 ---

 I learn by doing.
-As I do that, I'll post what I learn here.
-Maybe it'll be helpful.
+I'll post what I learn.
+And I'll almost certainly overuse ellipses...